Azure-Samples/azure-serverless-iot-button/README.md

 ### With a teXXmo button

-If using the teXXmo button to connect with Azure IoT Hub, follow the instructions to connect to the button access point (hold down button for a few seconds until blinking yellow, then connect to broadcast access point).
+If using the teXXmo button to connect with Azure IoT Hub, follow the instructions to connect to the button access point (hold down button for a few seconds until blinking yellow, then connect to the broadcast access point).
 Go to the device configuration page in a web browser (http://192.168.4.1) and configure the IoT Hub with your Device Id, Key, and Hub hostname.
-The IoT Hub Hostname can be found on the **Overview** section of the blad.
+The IoT Hub Hostname can be found on the **Overview** section of IoT Hub.

 ### With the IoT Hub SDK